 From large global companies, to small businesses, if you are a merchant and accept card payments online or offline, it is vital that you are compliant with the requirements set by this standard.
 Not only will this protect your consumers card data and ensure trust around your business, but it will also protect your business from the effects of payment card fraud.
 Any merchant accepting payment cards is liable for maintaining their customers’ cardholder details.

-This can be daunting, however there are services offered by payment brands, such as your gateway provider, to help you understand what your business needs to do in order to comply with the standards.
+This can be daunting, however there are services offered by payment services, such as your gateway provider, to help you understand what your business needs to do in order to comply with the standards.
 Some may guide you through the process and some even help you fill out the assessment documentation, which may come at a fee.

 The size of your business will determine the specific requirements you must meet and the information that will be required.
-It is then your payment brand’s (or gateway provider’s) job to ensure you are complying as they themselves are also liable for any fraudulent activity.
+It is then your payment service (or gateway provider’s) job to ensure you are complying as they themselves are also liable for any fraudulent activity.
 They will also be in charge of any non-compliance penalties.

+For each payment gateway on your account, you will need to speak with your providers about their requirements.
 As these payment brands manage and ensure each individual merchant is compliant, any requirements should be discussed with the payment processing company you use for your business.

 Click on the gateway you are using from the list below and this will take you to a useful link to get you started: